01 of 07

 04 of 07

 You'll have to pay for entrance to use some of the trails since they are in the national park.
-Europe Travel has a good Cinque Terre hiking guide and map with pictures so you'll know what to expect when you go.
+Check out a Cinque Terre hiking guide and map beforehand so you'll know what to expect when you go.
 Note that you need to buy a Cinque Terre Card to use the blue number 2 trails that connect the five villages except when they're closed, as is often the case in winter and early spring due to flood damage, so be sure to check current trail conditions.

 The Cinque Terre region is very popular and is very crowded in summer.
 Spending the night in one of the villages is a good way to experience the charm without the huge crowds but since they aren't packed with hotels, you'll need to book ahead.Continue to 5 of 7 below.